 Smart cards afford an obvious benefit: mobility.

-By possessing a credential that can authenticate that an individual is who they claim to be, regardless of where they are, is highly beneficial.
+Possessing a credential that can authenticate that an individual is who they claim to be, regardless of where they are, is highly beneficial.
 This un-tethers the individual from the desktop or laptop and frees them to move from station to station.
 And because there are such requirements within the Federal Government such as FIPS (Federal Information Processing Standard) to ensure such functionality as the token being tamper proof, for example, among other requirements, the level of assurance can remain consistent.
 However, with digital transactions smart cards are only as effective as the credential the card is protecting.

 Biometrics provide a uniqueness of the person’s identification, ‘something you are’.
 Advancements have led to the ability to distinguish an individual by their fingerprint, voice, face, eye, entire body, and more.
 More importantly, devices are being developed that can use multiple biometric ‘signatures’ to exponentially increase the accuracy of identification and decrease the possibility of a ‘false positive’ or incorrect identification.